Just behind your garage door lies a secret biker’s world that’s more fun than you could ever believe.

 No-one’s more surprised than me, and I’ve been thinking about how the hell this might’ve happened.

 I love spending time in this secret biker’s world for 2 good reasons.

 - Reason no. 1 – Pat

-- Reason no. 2 – Bike maintenance is my problem, too
+- Reason no. 2 – Motorcycle maintenance is my problem, too

 But I do like to step into his secret biker’s world now and then.

 The little stereo will be playing Dylan, the Stones or maybe something a little more country.